 So far for the worldly aspects.
 Now let us turn to the spiritual aspects, that are so obvious once they have pointed out to you.

 Lastly, the maximum size of the group that may wander with a guide, namely twelve.
 That is no coincidence either.
 Twelve being the holy number of the twelve Disciples of Christ.
 When the Anglo-Saxon monk Saint Willibrord went from England to cross the North Sea to Frisia around the year 690, he was part of a group of twelve monks.
-The famous, fifth-century Voyage of Saint Brandon the Navigator likewise.
-He too was part of a group of twelve monks who set out to sea to preach the Gospel in foreign, unknown and heathen lands.
-The oldest lighthouse of the Wadden Sea stands at island Terschelling and is called after the saint, namely the Brandaris.
+The famous, fifth-century Voyage of Saint Brandon the Navigator, likewise.
+Brandon too was part of a group of twelve monks who set out to sea to preach the Gospel in foreign, unknown and heathen lands.
+The oldest lighthouse of the Wadden Sea stands at island Terschelling and is called after this saint, namely the Brandaris.

 In other words, when you go out to sea to walk to island Schiermonnikoog, be mindful of the fact you resemble the Twelve Disciples being guided by their Teacher.
-And then we still have not spoken yet about the parallels with Peter the Disciple and the guide’s last name Rozema, which corresponds with Rosary.
+And we still have not spoken yet about the parallels with Peter the Disciple and the guide’s last name Rozema, which corresponds with rosary.

 Enjoy your walk at and in the mire of the Wadden Sea.
 Anyhow it is a beautiful, thrilling experience.
 One the world’s most unique day hikes.
 One that must be on your list!

-PS.
-For more pics of this hike, click this link.
+Note 1 – For more pics of this hike, click this link.

 - Eijnatten, van J. & Lieburg, van F., Nederlandse religiegeschiedenis (2006)